German submarine U-505: Third patrol

 U-505 began her third patrol on 7 June 1942, after leaving her home port of Lorient.
 She sank the American ships Sea Thrush and Thomas McKean and the Colombian Urious in the Caribbean Sea.
-Urious was a sailing ship belonging to a Colombian diplomat, so its sinking gave Colombia political grounds to declare war on Germany.
+Urious was a sailing ship belonging to a Colombian diplomat, and her sinking was one of a long series of incidents that gave Colombia political grounds to declare war on Germany a year later.
 U-505 then returned to Lorient on 25 August after 80 days on patrol without being attacked.